JuliaEarth/GeoStatsBase.jl/README.md

 Objects of this type store the geometry of the domain, the mean estimate, and the variance, for each variable of the problem.

-#### Simulation
+#### SimulationProblem

-A simulation problem in GeoStats.jl is constructed with the `SimulationProblem` type.
-Objects of this type store the spatial data (optional), the geometry of the domain, and the target variables to be estimated.
-The function `hasdata` can be used to check if the given `SimulationProblem` is conditional or unconditional.
+Objects of this type store the spatial data (optional), the geometry of the domain, the target variables to be estimated, and the number of realizations.
+The function `hasdata` can be used to check if the given simulation problem is conditional or unconditional.

 A solution to a simulation problem is constructed with the `SimulationSolution` type.
 Objects of this type store the geometry of the domain, and the realizations, for each